 The Scappoose Bay Watershed Council has been working on replacing failing culverts with improved fish passages since 2001.
-We have worked with a wide variety of partners to remove or replace 43 barriers, opening up over 57 miles of creek for fish access.
+We have worked with a wide variety of partners to remove or replace 43 barriers, opening up over 57 miles of creeks and streams for fish access.

 Cedar Creek Fish Passage Improvement

 Along Cedar Creek there were two culverts that represent migration barriers during some flow conditions.
 The culverts were rapidly degrading and were likely to become a full barrier.
 The landowner wanted to remove the culverts and were interested in removing invasive species and restoring the riparian corridor along the creek.

 300 feet of creek was planted with approximately 600 native plants.
 Some plant species that were planted: